Philotimo (Filotimo) – Greek Virtue – The Untranslatable Greek Word

-Philotimo is an ancient Greek word, which since the time of the Greek philosophers, has remained untranslatable.
+Philotimo (Φιλότιμο) is a unique ancient Greek word, which since the time of the ancient Greek philosophers has remained untranslatable.

-This doesn’t mean that the word can’t be explained or that the feeling of it, the essence of it can’t be described.
+This doesn’t mean that the word can’t be explained or that the essence of it can’t be felt.

 “Lover of honour”

-Philotimo is a combination of honor, integrity, duty, pride, dignity and courage.
+Philotimo is a blend of honor, integrity, duty, pride, dignity and courage.

-In ancient Greece the worst thing that could happen to a man, was to lose his honesty, his honor, his philotimo.
+In ancient Greece the worst thing that could happen to a man was to lose his honesty, his honor, in other words, his “philotimo”.

 It was far worse, than being accused of theft, or murder!